-Standard Description adoption or other significant matters Accounting Pronouncements Not Ye et Adopted ASU 2014-01, Investments (Topic 323) - Equity Method and Joint Ventures: Accounting for Investments in Qualified Affordable Housing (AFH) Projects This ASU provides companies with the option to elect the proportional method of amortization for AFH investments if certain criteria are met.
+Standard Description Date of adoption Effect on the financial statements or other significant matters Accounting Pronouncements s Not Yet Adopted ASU 2014-01, Investments (Topic 323) - Equity Method and Joint Ventures: Accounting for Investments in Qualified Affordable Housing (AFH) Projects This ASU provides companies with the option to elect the proportional method of amortization for AFH investments if certain criteria are met.
 Under this method, a company would amortize the cost of its investment in proportion to the tax credits and other tax benefits received.
 Amortization would be presented as a component of income tax expense.
 The standard does not apply to other types of tax credit investments.
 January 1, 2015 The Company will adopt the standard but does not intend to elect the proportional method of amortization for its AFH investments.
 The adoption of this guidance is not expected to have a material impact on the consolidated financial statements.